Group of runners on a park road at dusk

 • then 2 min, then 1 min

-The rule is simple: stay well below tempo.
+The important bit is restraint.
+Stay well below tempo.
 This should feel like rhythm, not strain.

 4) Add marathon-effort blocks only when it makes sense